ltworf/relational/README.md

 Relational an educational tool to provide a workspace for experimenting with *relational* *algebra*, an offshoot of first-order logic.

+It works on GNU/Linux, Windows and OS X.

+It provides:
-It provides GUI that can be used for executing relational queries, and also provides a command line interface.
+ * A GUI that can be used for executing relational queries

-Provides a standalone Python module that can be used for executing relational queries, parsing relational expressions and optimizing them.
+ * A standalone Python module that can be used for executing relational queries, parsing relational expressions and optimizing them
+ * A command line interface

 Official website
 ================